Articles

 How do you blend portfolios?

-There are two fundamental processes involved in constructing a blended portfolio that will achieve the desired results.
+The desired results are achieved through two fundamental processes in constructing a blended portfolio.
 They are:

 • Decide how much of your investment to allocate to each type of market, and